*I Have a System*

 Have a process in your business that causes constant stress?

 Take a bunch of post-its and write out the steps you take.
 Find a large surface and arrange these post-its in a chronological order.
 Look at the picture objectively and see which actions are totally redundant and which will get you the best results—the fastest.
 Can you get rid of some of the post-its?
-Can you substitute two old ones with a single new one?
+Is it possible to substitute two old ones with a single new one?
 Can you visualize the new course of action?

 There you go!
 You’ve just optimized a system in your business.